sudheerao/Angular-Flask-Python-3-framework/README.md

     sudo service nginx restart
     uwsgi --socket 127.0.0.1:8001 --wsgi-file run.py --callable app --processes 4 --threads 2 --stats 127.0.0.1:9195

-**You should be able to see the webdasboard http://localhost
+**You should be able to see the web dashboard  at http://localhost

 ![](http://i.imgur.com/brGR8gB.png)

-** If you only need the API you can use postman and make calls to http://localhost:8001/api/v1/<resource>
-   GET
-   POST
-   PATCH
-   DELETE

 ####Tests

+For e2e testing with protractor

+    protractor angularjs/conf.js

+####API

+API calls can be made to

 API's can be tested with Python Unit Tests

      python app/customers/test_customers.py

      bash tests.bash

-For e2e testing with protractor

-For installation of protractor with selenium on Ubuntu see

-    protractor

 ####Directory Structure
         Project-Folder